XACLE-Challenge/XACLE_dataset_train_validation/README.md

 - Audio–text pairs

 	This dataset includes 7,500 audio–text pairs for training and 3,000 audio–text pairs for validation.
-	Each text is written English.
+	Each text is written in English.
-	All audio sample was converted to mono 16-bit 16 kHz audio.
+	All audio samples was converted to mono 16-bit 16 kHz audio.

 - 11-point semantic-alignment scores between audio and text by each listener